mercode-org/meros/meetings-handbook.md

 `It's merOS meeting time again!
 Join us at 16 UTC (in 15 minutes) over at https://zoom.us/j/814922171 and checkout the agenda at HACKMD`

 - The zoom meeting should have "Join before Host", so people could already be waiting.
 Have some fun talking :P

+## Meeting

+- Ask everyone to add their agenda items and things they did this week
+- Go through the list of things done, call everyone
+- Go through the agenda
+- Ask for any last minute items
+- End the meeting

+## Post-meeting

+- Copy the notes from hackMD to a .md file in this repo, under notes/weekly/DD-MM-YYYY.md
+- Edit the recording and publish it somewhere (TODO: figure out where)